Rules

 You cannot register for these awards.
 These will be designated by the judges.

 The Henry van de Velde Awards are the most prestigious design awards in Flanders.
 By participating, you have the chance to add your project to the list of award winning designs.
 You can do this without any financial contribution.
 It is a unique opportunity to get noticed, not only by the professional jury, but as an award-winning designer you also build on your credibility towards potential clients, and as a client you get the chance to put your valued product in the spotlight.
 The winners are honored during a festive ceremony and a networking moment in the presence of almost the entire design sector.
-Each winner will also be included in an exclusive exhibition in Bozar, as well as in the publication, and will be part of an extensive international communication campaign.
+Each winner will also be included in an exclusive publication, and will be part of an extensive international communication campaign.

 Designers and companies can submit their best work from the past year for free.

-The jury meets a first time to go over all the projects submitted.
+The jury meets on 2 and 3 July a first time to go over all the projects submitted.
 The best projects from each category are selected to go to the next round.

 The jury will meet a second time to physically view the selected projects from the first round and determine the winners.

-The annual festive presentation of the Henry van de Velde Awards takes place at Bozar in Brussels and is followed by the opening of the exhibition in the Foyers and a reception in the Horta Hall.
+The annual festive presentation of the Henry van de Velde Awards takes place at Bozar in Brussels and is followed by a reception.